theforeman/theforeman.org/_posts/2016-01-15-locations-organizations-rbac.md

 could base it off of would be the hostname.
 As we all know hostnames are inherently not reliable so it would be bad practice.

 Hiera Organization Example:
+*this is a brief example but other scenarios could be host access/user permissions or other monitoring configurations*

 ```
-[root@devbrain ~]# cd /opt/vagrant/puppet/hieradata/
-WARNING Hieradata is a git repo!
-Check Your Branch and Pull if Needed
 [root@devbrain hieradata]# ls
 application  common.eyaml  domain  environment  location  node  organization  osfamily  security_zone  vtl
 [root@devbrain hieradata]# cd organization/